wombleton/gitlaw-nz/acts/U/Unsolicited Goods and Services Act 1975.md

     *   (c) invokes or causes to be invoked any other collection procedures or threatens to do so.

-    (2) Every person who commits an offence against this section is liable on summary conviction---
+    (2) Every person who commits an offence against this section is liable on conviction---

     *   (a) in the case of an individual, to a fine not exceeding $750; or

     *   (b) in the case of a body corporate, to a fine not exceeding $1,500\.

     Compare: Unsolicited Goods and Services Act 1971 s 2(2) (UK)

+    Section 5(2): amended, on 1 July 2013, by [section 413][15] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 6 Liability for payment and duty of care